Trimaximal Mixing Patterns Meet the First JUNO Result: Summary

 To explore the possibility of reconciling the TM1 and TM2 mixing patterns with experimental data, we have further investigated their RG running effects from a typical super-high energy scale down to the electroweak scale, assuming no additional physics thresholds in between, in both Majorana and Dirac neutrino cases.
 Through detailed analytical and numerical analyses, we have demonstrated that RG corrections can significantly modify the $\theta^{}_{12}$-$\theta^{}_{13}$ correlations and, fortunately, bring them into perfect agreement with the latest JUNO measurement when neutrino masses are nearly degenerate.
 However, in the Majorana case, this required nearly degenerate neutrino mass spectrum is strongly constrained by the upper limit on the effective neutrino mass $m^{}_{\beta\beta}$ probed in neutrinoless double beta decay experiments, while in the Dirac case such constraints are absent.
 Consequently, the TM mixing patterns with Dirac neutrinos receive more support from both oscillation and non-oscillation experiments than those with Majorana neutrinos.
 The TM1 mixing pattern in the Majorana case still retains viable parameter space that lies below the KamLAND-Zen upper limit or within its uncertainty for both neutrino mass orderings, particularly after introducing two additional rephasing phases.
 By contrast, almost the entire parameter space of the TM2 mixing pattern in the Majorana case has been excluded by the KamLAND-Zen limit for both neutrino mass orderings.
 Furthermore, among the two TM mixing patterns, current experimental data clearly favor TM1 over TM2, regardless of whether RG corrections are included.
 This point in the Majorana case has been clearly described above.
 In the Dirac case, although the constraints from neutrinoless double beta decay experiments are absent, the parameter space of the TM2 mixing pattern is partially excluded by the current KATRIN upper limit and could be essentially ruled out once the KATRIN experiment reaches its final sensitivity without any discovery.
 In contrast, the TM1 mixing pattern remains safely below both the present and projected KATRIN limits.

-With more forthcoming data expected from JUNO and other oscillation and non-oscillation experiments, the precision of lepton flavor mixing parameters will be further improved, and additional information on the absolute neutrino masses will be obtained.
+Finally, we note that our results ignoring small parameter correlations in the defined $\chi^2$ function in Eq.~\eqref{eq:chi-fun} serve as a robust first approximation, as a fully comprehensive analysis incorporating all exact multidimensional parameter correlations is beyond the scope of the present work.
+Nevertheless, with more forthcoming data expected from JUNO and other oscillation and non-oscillation experiments, the precision of lepton flavor mixing parameters will be further improved, and additional information on the absolute neutrino masses will be obtained.
 These advances will not only provide decisive tests of the two attractive mixing patterns but also offer valuable insights into the underlying lepton flavor structure.